Top 10 Best British Indie Bands

 The top ten should be Joy Division, The Smiths, New Order, The Stone Roses, Radiohead, The Libertines, Oasis, Bauhaus, Babyshambles, and maybe Kasabian.

-Kaiser Chiefs Kaiser Chiefs are an English indie rock band from Leeds who formed in 2000 as Parva, releasing one studio album, 22, in 2003, before renaming and establishing themselves in their current name that same year.
+Kaiser Chiefs are an English indie rock band from Leeds who formed in 2000 under the name Parva.
+They released one studio album, 22, in 2003 before changing their name to Kaiser Chiefs later that year.
+They rose to prominence with their debut album Employment in 2005.

 They may not be as big as some of the others on this list, but they are quite arguably the most innovative and influential, so long as you exclude Radiohead.
 To be honest, Radiohead shouldn't even be on this list anyway, as they're not actually an indie band.